djertnerap/The_WILD_Guess/README.md

 You can group by either region, year or both depending on which are present in the argument.

-### Label Shift Correction w/ Black Box Predictors
+## Label Shift Correction w/ Black Box Predictors
 Note: The following method requires training two different models.
-The first model (baseline) can be trained using the standard ERM approach.
+The first model (baseline) can be trained using the standard ERM approach (a helper script is available at `wilds_examples/run_bbse_exp.sh`).
 After the baseline model is trained, we need to estimate the target label distribution on the test set.
 This can be done by running the following:

 `wilds_examples/bbse/run_estimate_target_distribution.sh`